About Nelson School

 - Kindergarten readiness summer school for at-risk students.

-- ESL services, including a Spanish bilingual classroom for grades K-4, English learner-supported classrooms for grades K-5. access to bilingual preschool and ESL summer school, and native language support for students.
+- ELL services, including Dual Language classrooms for grades K-4, English learner-supported classrooms for grades K-5. access to bilingual preschool and ELL summer school, and native language support for students.

 Nelson families also have access to a rich array of District-wide programs, including: